MRtrix3/mrtrix3/docs/reference/commands_list.rst

     :ref:`mrcat`, "Concatenate several images into one"
     :ref:`mrcheckerboardmask`, "Create bitwise checkerboard image"
-    :ref:`mrclusterstats`, "Voxel-based analysis using permutation testing and threshold-free cluster enhancement" :ref:`mrconvert`, "Perform conversion between different file types and optionally extract a subset of the input image" :ref:`mrcrop`, "Crop an image to a reduced field of view" :ref:`mrdegibbs`, "Remove Gibbs Ringing Artifacts"
+    :ref:`mrclusterstats`, "Voxel-based analysis using permutation testing and threshold-free cluster enhancement" :ref:`mrcolour`, "Apply a colour map to an image" :ref:`mrconvert`, "Perform conversion between different file types and optionally extract a subset of the input image" :ref:`mrcrop`, "Crop an image to a reduced field of view" :ref:`mrdegibbs`, "Remove Gibbs Ringing Artifacts"